 He released his 14th studio album and unexpectedly, the album failed to achieve what was expected in terms of sales.

-P and his colleagues pointed their fingers to the label for the decline in album sales.
+the late star and his colleagues pointed their fingers to the label for the decline in album sales.
 The young man decided to rebel against the company and in response the label deployed their special ops.

 Mo Ostin exposed the whole truth to the singer after telling him that whatever ideas he had in his head were not his, they were owned by the label.
 Even if the purple rain singer chose not to visit the studio, the firm owned all his unrevealed ideas and his last 5 non existing albums.